 Asking for a raise can be scary.
 But taking small steps to prepare can set you up for success.
+In fact, 70 percent of workers who ask for a raise get one, according to the same Payscale study.
 Here are the do’s and don’ts of asking for a higher salary.

 Tracking your accomplishments throughout the year can help you visualize your value.
-Don’t wait until right before a performance evaluation to get everything down.
-You will be less likely to remember everything.
-Being prepared will make it easy for your boss to see your value at the company, Eikenberg says.
+Don’t wait until right before a performance evaluation to put everything down; you will be less likely to remember.
+This record will make it easy for your boss to see your value at the company, Eikenberg says.

 Get a feel for what else is out there in terms of pay.
-Take the cost of living in your area and how much other employees with your skill set in your industry are paid.
+Take into consideration the cost of living in your area and how much other employees with a similar skill set in your industry are paid.
 Use this as a range to base your request on.
 But know it’s not gospel.

 “Online resources are great, but you should really be talking to other people at the company, especially people who recently left,” Eikenberg says.
 “They will have a better idea of what’s true in your organization.”